Awesome Sights in Cruden Bay

 It sits in a beautiful area, directly beside the North Sea.
 This enables you to see some spectacular views whilst playing the game.
 You will be able to look out to sea over the beach.
 There are also certain parts of the Course which provide excellent views to New Slains Castle.

-Not only does the Kilmarnock Arms hotel provide a cosy little nest for the night, it also provides a wonderful meal.
-Although slightly pricier than the other restaurant in Cruden Bay, the ‘St Olaf,’ it provides a more bistro style menu.
+Not only does the Kilmarnock Arms hotel provide a cosy little nest for the night, but it also provides a wonderful meal.
+Although slightly pricier than the other restaurant in Cruden Bay, the ‘St Olaf,’ it provides a more bistro-style menu.
 This is perfect for tourists visiting the area as the food is locally sourced and wonderfully cooked.
 Should there be an avid whisky drinker in your party, the Kilmarnock Arms will not disappoint.
 They also have an endless whisky menu.
-Click here more info on the hotel and to Click here more info and to book your stay Kilmarnock Arms hotel.
+Book your stay at The Kilmarnock Arms.

 Newburgh Beach, Newburgh Seals

 The Newburgh seals do act like they own the area and often play in the water which is lovely to watch.
-Please be aware that it is important to keep dogs on leads and out of the water.
+Please be aware that it is important to keep dogs on leads and out of the water and not to approach the seals up close.

-Should you be tired from visiting all of the tourist hotspots, you can always relax at the beach.
-Why not take a seat and just enjoy the sights?
+Should you be tired from visiting all of the lovely local hotspots, you can always relax at the beach or hunt for sea glass.
+Why not take a seat at Port Erroll and just enjoy the sights?
 There is a lovely little library in Cruden Bay if you are looking to read up on the local history.

 Visiting in Cruden Bay